PuruVJ/puruvjdev3/src/blog/react-theming-css-vars.md

 Then you basically put together Context and Providers, and have theme switching working.
 There's more boilerplate here, but the developer experience ultimately is really good.
 If you're using Context for theming, you're most probably using CSS-in-JS.

 But the drawback here: Not-so-good User experience.
 JavaScript is a single threaded language.
 When you switch your theme, all components relying on the values will re-render, that is quite a bit of their DOM will be nuked and re-created with new values.
-Combine this with the fact that browser will try to relayout, and repaint at the same time as the re-rendering will be going on, this whole process can actually make the theme switching animation jankier: The user's mouse might stop moving, the animation itself won't happen in 60fps, elements might become un-interactive for a moment.
+Combine this with the fact that browser will try to re-layout, and repaint at the same time as the re-rendering will be going on, this whole process can actually make the theme switching animation jankier: The user's mouse might stop moving, the animation itself won't happen in 60fps, elements might become un-interactive for a moment.

 This can make the user experience feel suboptimal!

-Summarising both approaches 👇
+Summarizing both approaches 👇

 ![Summary of both CSS and JS approaches](../../static/media/react-theming-css-vars--css-way-vs-js-way.png)

 But it doesn't have to be this way!
-If you use CSS Variables and JavaScript in the right way, you can get blazing fast performance out of them, ans still have superb Developer experience.
+If you use CSS Variables and JavaScript in the right way, you can get blazing fast performance out of them, and still have superb Developer experience.

 ![Arms meme applied to CSS variables and JavaScript](../../static/media/react-theming-css-vars--arms-meme.png)